 The NICB spearheaded the Geospatial Intelligence Center (GIC), which has taken high resolution imagery of disasters such as the recent Dayton, Ohio tornados.
 That imagery is available to GIC insurance company members and to law enforcement and emergency personnel to assist in damage assessment efforts.
 NICB will also use the imagery to investigate possible insurance fraud cases that arise after the events.

 “If you didn’t request it, reject it”

 Almost all disaster repair scams are unsolicited—they begin with a visit from a contractor who seeks to help victims rebuild.
 That is why NICB recommends that “if you didn’t request it, reject it.”
 Before hiring any contractor, call your insurance company.
-Your insurance company will honor its policy so there is no need to rush into an agreement with a contractor who solicits your repair work—especially when you did not request it.
+There is no need to rush into an agreement with a contractor who solicits your repair work—especially when you did not request it.